bcgov/mds/functional-tests/README.md

 ## Run tests with Gradle

 The following commands will launch the tests with the individual browsers.
+They must be run in the functional test (current) directory.
 The minespace-frontend tests are run by replacing CustomJUnitSpecRunner with CustomJUnitPublicSpecRunner

-The core frontend tests here will be run with the following commands ./gradlew chromeTest -DchromeTest.single=CustomJUnitSpecRunner ./gradlew chromeHeadlessTest -DchromeHeadlessTest.single=CustomJUnitSpecRunner //Will run in pipeline as well, download tsf test will fail
+The core frontend tests here will be run with the following commands ./gradlew chromeTest -DchromeTest.single=CustomJUnitSpecRunner ./gradlew chromeHeadlessTest -DchromeHeadlessTest.single=CustomJUnitSpecRunner //download tsf test will fail due to chrome-headless bug
 ./gradlew firefoxTest -DfirefoxTest.single=CustomJUnitSpecRunner
-./gradlew firefoxHeadlessTest -DfirefoxHeadlessTest.single=CustomJUnitSpecRunner //Will run in pipeline as well
+./gradlew firefoxHeadlessTest -DfirefoxHeadlessTest.single=CustomJUnitSpecRunner

 - Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.